DevMountain/react-1-afternoon/README.md

   }
 ```

-How you solve the toy problem is up to you, if you can't figure it out, check out the solutions section.
+How you solve the toy problem is up to you, if you can't figure it out, check out the solution section.

 </details>